Campus Crime & Safety Report

 - Herbert Hobbs – Administrator/CEO

-1. Preparing for Annual Disclosure of Crime Statistics: The Alexandria School of Scientific Therapeutics, Inc. has appointed Emily Ottinger as their Campus Crime Director; Ms. Ottinger gathers and compiles the required information by Contacting Chief Ellis requesting a breakdown of all crimes; Crime Report Binder includes a section for all correspondence.
+1. Preparing for Annual Disclosure of Crime Statistics: The Alexandria School of Scientific Therapeutics, Inc. has appointed Emily Ottinger as their Campus Crime Director; Ms. Ottinger gathers and compiles the required information by contacting the Alexandria Chief of Police for local crime statistics.
+Crime Report Binder includes a section for all correspondence.
 Ms. Ottinger then takes the information and updates the campus survey page online and locks it.
 A copy of that survey is printed out and used to create the crime tables in the annual report.
 Once the tables are complete, the policies and procedures in the report are posted on the school’s website and all staff and students are notified by email and or announcement that the report is available and they are given the exact link to the report.